enasequence/read_docs/assembly/metagenome/mag.md

 A **Metagenome-Assembled Genome (MAG)** is a single-taxon assembly based on one or more binned metagenomes that has been asserted to be a close representation to an actual individual genome (that could match an already existing isolate or represent a novel isolate).

-MAG submissions are submitted at the same level as isolate genomes and are distributed within INSDC as environmental isolate genomes.
+MAG submissions are submitted at the same level as isolate genomes and are distributed within INSDC in the same way.
 As an environmental sample can contain many duplicate genomes of the same organism and as MAG assemblies are more prone to contamination, we request only the highest quality unique-taxon submissions are submitted as MAGs.

 There should only be **one MAG** submitted for each species within a biome.
 This can be determined using a de-replication step or by choosing the highest quality representative genome for each predicted species.